dvimont/responsive-media-cb-000/README.md

 ## Overview

-In this lesson we will look at a strategy for making our media content reponsive.
+In this lesson we will look at a strategy for making our media content responsive.

 ## Objectives